• Skip to primary navigation

 Nuts and Seeds

-• Seeds: flax, chia, hemp, sesame and tahini (for homemade hummus), pumpkin, and sunflower seeds.
+• Seeds: flax, chia, hemp, sesame and tahini (for homemade hummus).

 • Nuts: Cashew, Walnut, Brazil nut, and nut mixtures.